 Coupon Booklets and Pamphlets

 These coupons are store specific and can only be redeemed at the store you received it from.
-The store logo usually prints on them so you know where to redeem it.
+The store logo usually prints on them so you know where to redeem them.

 Digital coupons are available on your favorite app.
-The digital coupons pictured above is from my personal Vons app.
+The digital coupons pictured above are from my personal Vons app.
 Make sure to check if your grocery store has an app.
-They put manufacturer coupons on this and they hand pick deals for me at great prices.
+They put manufacturer coupons on this and they handpick deals for me at great prices.